Jeansen/cdmn/README.md

     URxvt*depth:            32
     URxvt*perl-lib:         /home/<USERNAME>/.urxvt/

-I have put an example .Xresouces file with the minimal necessary settings, including some color overwrites to make it look like in the example screenshots.
-Make sure you adapt the line `URxvt*perl-lib: /home/<USERNAME>/.urxvt/` accordingly.
+There is an initial .Xresouces file in de resources folder with some minimal necessary settings, including some color overwrites to make it look like the example screenshots.
+Make sure you adapt the line `URxvt*perl-lib:
+/home/<USERNAME>/.urxvt/` accordingly.

 # Some words about robustness
 With reference to the [robustness principle](https://en.wikipedia.org/wiki/Robustness_principle) cdmn will silently ignore incompatible or invalid values or configurations and apply defaults where applicable.

+In addition, if you do not tell cdmn anything it will assume everything.
+This is also true if only invalid values have been supplied for any resource.
+Say you want to view gauges for eth0 and eth1 but actually the interface names are enp3s0 und enp3s1.
+After validation this would result in an empty list which to cdmn is the same as if this resource had not been configured.
+Therefore cdmn would fall back to its default setting: to show all there is.

-In addition cdmn will not show anything where nothing is to be shown.
+On the other hand, cdmn will not show anything where nothing is to be shown.
 For example, if you tell cdmn to show network gauges but your network cable is not plugged in, gauges for this interface will not be shown.
 If all interfaces are down the network caption will not show up, at all.

-There are some implemented default settings, but cdmn will not force them on you.
-Rather, they are meant to support you.

-Therefore cdmn does not expect any configuration in the first place.
-But no configuration will have the net effect that nothing will be shown.
-So, tell cdmn what you want to see. cdmn will then apply some defaults to get you going.
-For example, put `URxvt.cdmn.gauges.order: CPU,DISK,MEM,NET` in your .Xresources file to show some of the default gauges.
-Then play around with the other settings!

 # Please note